 How is your mobile application performing?

-This has been a quick look into the main performance data that Pulse for mobile reveals about your mobile application.
+Today, we’ve taken a quick look into the performance data Real User Monitoring for mobile reveals about your mobile application.
 Monitoring mobile application performance metrics can help make your mobile application more successful.
-As you navigate around your Pulse for mobile dashboard, you’ll see performance metrics displayed elsewhere too, such as when listing the most frequently visited views, or when drilling down into individual sessions.
+As you navigate around the Real User Monitoring for mobile dashboard, you’ll see performance metrics displayed elsewhere too, such as when listing the most frequently visited views, or when drilling down into individual sessions.

-If you’d like to know more about how to make your mobile application more successful, sign up for a free 30 day trial of Pulse Real User Monitoring.
+If you’d like to know more about how to make your mobile application more successful, sign up for a free 14 day trial of Real User Monitoring.
 You’ll get instant insights into how your end users are navigating and using your mobile application.